 As per Microsoft, “All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365.”

 However, there are always basic cybersecurity precautions you should take including:

-- Turn on multi-factor authentication (you can do this in Office 365, but don’t forget about your other online applications which may need a separate MFA service.)
+- Turn on multi-factor authentication (you can do this in Microsoft 365, but don’t forget about your other online applications which may need a separate MFA service.)

 - Configure the guest sharing settings based on the requirements of your organization

 - Review external sharing and guest access on a regular basis

 - Ensure every team has someone (usually the team owner) accountable for guest sharing

 - Protect sensitive content – employees need to know what data is considered sensitive or classified, where it should live (or not live!) and be cognizant of restricted access